andrew-tam-000/fbcms/README.md

+- Resources
+    - \_admin
+        - This will be the url for the CMS
+    - dynamicRoutes
+        - This is how the core project will be served

+- Schema
     - pages
         - [id]
             - datePublished
             - lastModified
             - templateId
             - path
+                - /test
+            - slug
+                - wow-test-this
     - templates
         - [id]
             - fields
                 - field1
                     - id
                     - type
     - pageContent
         - [id]
             - content
                 - hello
             - date
                 - wow
             - one
                 - ok